-- a) To immediately alert the Royal Gibraltar Police and City Fire Brigade of any incident, which is, or may develop into, an off-site radiological incident. - b) To sound the ACMZ evacuation alarm as soon as a Category 1 or higher incident has occurred. - c) To provide immediate technical advice and support to the Royal Gibraltar Police, City Fire Brigade and Gibraltar Health Authority on off-site effects. - e) To provide a technical liaison person to attend the Civil Contingencies Committee (C3). - f) To prepare and maintain on-site emergency plans as defined under the REPPIR 2004 Regulations2. - g) To provide manpower to distribute PITS as directed by the Environmental Agency, refer to Section 7.2.
+- a) To immediately alert the Royal Gibraltar Police and the Gibraltar Fire & Rescue Service of any incident, which is, or may develop into, an off-site radiological incident. - b) To provide immediate technical advice and support to the Royal Gibraltar Police, the Gibraltar Fire & Rescue Service and Gibraltar Health Authority on off-site effects.

-h) To provide and service appropriate vehicles for the conveyance of any contaminated, both confirmed or suspected, civilian casualties to the Royal Naval Hospital (RNH) for decontamination and treatment.
+- c) To provide a technical liaison person to attend the Strategic Coordinating Group. - d) To prepare and maintain on-site emergency plans as defined under the REPPIR 2004 Regulations. - e) To provide manpower to distribute SITS as directed by the Environmental Agency, refer to Section 7. - f) To provide and service appropriate vehicles for the conveyance of any contaminated, both confirmed or suspected, civilian casualties to the EZRC or mobile de-contamination facility for decontamination and onwards transportation for treatment.